Attorney Oscar A. Stilley A Legend in His Own Mind By:

 On the other hand, depending upon your particular reality, I suppose

-fantasyland has a wonderful appeal.
+fantasy land has a wonderful appeal.

 One reality is, the US Department of Justice recently objected